pinkymaxou/raphmaster-2006/build-instructions/0-Software-Overview.md

 Each slots shall be configurable:

 - Assign a bottle to a slot
-- Alcohol product, matched to existing values (example: Tequila)
+- Ingredients, matched to existing values (example: Tequila)
-    - Volumic mass is matched to alcohol product
+    - Volumic mass is matched to ingredient
 - Quantity in ml

-## Alcohol product
+## Ingredient

-It must contains a list of already existing alcohol product but it should also allow to easily add new one
+It must contains a list of already existing ingredient but it should also allow to easily add new one

 - Alcohol percentage
 - Volumic mass (an helper can help calculate it)